Frequently Asked Questions (FAQ)

 TOP

-Dues, Member’s Spring Show, and other Benefits:
+Dues, Member’s Spring Conference, and other Benefits:

 The fiscal year for Artists of Minnesota (AOM) runs from January through December.
 Membership dues are $25/year.
 AOM welcomes painters and sculptors of all levels.

-Annual Spring Show.
+Annual Spring Conference

 We gather as fellow artists of all skill levels and artistic experience from different communities around the State.
 It is a wonderful opportunity to: 1. display art for our fellow members and the public; 2. learn from artist demos; 3. find out what’s going on from groups in other parts of the state; 4. meet with old friends and make new ones.
 Many other social and learning opportunities complete the event.

-The Palette News, Artists of Minnesota’s members receive approximately 4 issues of the newsletter per year.
+The Palette News, Artists of Minnesota’s members receive 4 issues of the newsletter per year.
 Our newsletter keeps members connected throughout the year with news, updated events, changes, artistic tips, etc.

 Display your Artwork.
 As a member you have the opportunity to display a sample of your artwork free on our website.